sa1181405/pbchocolate-private-writeups/jellyctf/crypto/cipher_check/cipher_check.md

 a4	✌︎☠︎💧︎🕈︎☜︎☼︎✋︎🏱︎🕈︎☠︎
 - This is wingdings. `ANSWERIPWN`

+*Below were the ciphers not needed to fill out the board*

 b4	0 26 10 1 5 36 0 5 9 48

 c4	&#65;&#78;&#83;&#87;&#69;&#82;&#76;&#86;&#78;&#77;